-Home loans with the lowest interest rates often have fewer features.
-But the right features can help you get more out of your home loan and save you money.
+Mortgages with the lowest interest rates often have fewer features.
+However, the right features can help you get more out of your mortgage and save you money.
 It depends on your strategy.

 Loan portability.
 This feature lets you move your loan to a new property without the high costs of exiting a loan and taking out a new one.

 Unlimited extra repayments.
 Some lenders charge penalty fees when you make extra repayments.
 The most affordable mortgage could be the one that lets you pay it off in your own way, so watch out for repayment fees.
 Note that while most lenders allow you to pay variable-rate mortgages off early with no problem, fixed loans charge a penalty fee known as break costs.

 It is possible to get a cheap home loan that also has the features you need.
 You just need to do your homework.

 The bigger your deposit, the less you have to borrow, which makes for cheaper repayments.
 In some cases, a bigger deposit unlocks lower rates.
 Most mortgages require a deposit between 5% and 20% of your property’s value.
 If you borrow with a deposit that is less than 20% of your property’s value, you may need to pay lenders mortgage insurance (LMI) on top of your loan.

 A 20% deposit means avoiding LMI, which makes the loan cheaper.
 If you can’t save 20% but your parents own a home and are willing to help you, they could guarantee your deposit and help you avoid the LMI.

 Your repayment structure has a big effect on the cost of your mortgage and it’s important to understand how interest is charged.
 Most borrowers choose principal-and-interest repayments but you have the option to make interest-only repayments instead.
 Both are “cheaper” in different ways: